 “the way that something feels when you touch it”— Texture. (n.d.).
 Retrieved January 10, 2016, from http://www.merriam-webster.com/dictionary/texture

 Actual texture is something that can be perceived by touch.
-The tile below is a great example is that the texture we are perceiving, we can also feel directly.
+The brick wall to the right is a great example is that the texture we are perceiving is something we can also feel directly.

 Visual Texture is what you might interpret as having a texture, but, there isn’t a physical one to correspond with it.
-In the example below, the tile you see appears to have some depth (in person, this tile is completely misleading!) but, in reality, when you move your hands over it, it is entirely smooth.
+In the example to the left, the wallcovering you see appears to have some depth, perhaps it could give you the sensations of a rough raffia feeling or reeds that had been tied together.
+However, in reality, when you move your hands over it, it is entirely smooth.

 - Texture is affected by other nearby textures depending on scale

 - Texture can change depending on your viewing distance (a furry pillow a couch, vs. popcorn ceiling [uck!])

 - Light can enhance the amount of texture (which can be a positive or a negative)

 - What other textures do you like to use in your home?